nathanstitt/object-factory-bot/README.md

 Both of the above seem to be fairly complex and oriented towards createing classes.

-For my purposes I just wanted a way to create plain objects
+For my purposes I just wanted a way to create plain objects.

+I also wanted the property name to appear first in the object specification so that it's easier to read.